arXiv/arxiv-docs/about/people/leadership_team.md

     position: Community Engagement and Development Coordinator
     thumbnail: images/alison.jpg
     bio: |
-      Alison coordinates the outreach and marketing program to engage educational institutions in arXiv’s membership program.
-She also implements fundraising strategies, including grant writing and online campaigns.
-Alison is a professional science writer with an M.S. in zoology.
+      Alison coordinates arXiv's communications and fundraising efforts, including the membership program for academic and research institutions.
+Alison's background is in science writing, nonprofit fundraising, and teaching.
+She is a Cornell University alumn and holds an M.S. in Zoology from Washington State University.
+  helen:
+    name: Helen Wang
+    position: Product Manager
+    thumbnail: images/helen.jpg
+    bio: |
+      Helen synthesizes arXiv strategic and technical goals to plan internal feature and platform development and coordinates external collaborations.
+Her background in software spans product management, business development, and data analysis.
+She holds a B.A. in English with honors from Yale University.
   steinn:
     name: Steinn Sigurdsson
     position: Scientific Director